-- Submission to or rejection of such conduct by an individual is used as the basis for grading or academic advancement decisions affecting such individual. - Such conduct has the purpose or effect of interfering with an individual's academic performance or creating an intimidating, hostile, or offensive learning environment.
+- Submission to such conduct is made either explicitly or implicitly a semester or condition of an individual's affiliation with the school. - Submission to or rejection of such conduct by an individual is used as the basis for grading or academic advancement decisions affecting such individual. - Such conduct has the purpose or effect of interfering with an individual's academic performance or creating an intimidating, hostile, or offensive learning environment.